1,000+ Opportunities

 file size: 10 MB.
 By clicking submit below, you agree to the terms of the License Agreement that govern your participation.
 Please review the agreement

-Based on current listing details, eligibility includes: 26 qualified local government entities in rural Nevada (outside Clark County and Washoe County metro areas).
+According to the current listing, eligibility includes: 26 qualified local government entities in rural Nevada (outside Clark County and Washoe County metro areas).
 Projects must primarily serve low- and moderate-income persons.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.